Vegetable Samosa, Vegan Punjabi Samosa

 What to Serve With Vegetable Samosa?

-• Punjabi samosa chaat is one of my all-time favorite things to do with leftover samosa, but sometimes I make homemade Punjabi samosa just to make chaat.
-This dish combines smashed samosas with spiced chickpea curry and a myriad of Indian chutneys, like sweetened yogurt, coriander chutney, and tamarind chutney.
+- Punjabi samosa chaat is one of my all-time favourite things to do with leftover samosa, but sometimes I make homemade Punjabi samosa just to make chaat.
+This dish combines smashed samosas with spiced chickpea curry and a myriad of Indian chutneys, like sweetened yoghurt, green chutney, and tamarind chutney.

-• Vegetable samosa with raita is another favorite.
+- Vegetable samosa with raita is another favourite.

-• Vegetable samosa with ketchup sounds inauthentic … but you’d be surprised how many street stalls offer the American condiment!
-The sour, tangy, and sweet flavors of ketchup pair surprisingly well with Indian snacks like samosa and onion bhaji
+- Vegetable samosa with ketchup sounds inauthentic … but you’d be surprised how many street stalls offer the American condiment!
+The sour, tangy, and sweet flavours of ketchup pair surprisingly well with Indian snacks like samosa and onion bhaji.

 Can Vegetable Samosa be Frozen?